Jump to accessibility statement Skip to content

 Home / Student experience / Discover Sunderland blog / Your university experience / Eight ways to improve your wellbeing at university

-University can be overwhelming, whether your juggling your studies, social life, finances and everything in between.
-Knowing how to manage your wellbeing is essential, as it can sometimes feel like less of a priority when you have lots going on.
+University can be overwhelming, as you're juggling your studies, social life, finances, and everything in between.
+Knowing how to prioritise and manage your wellbeing is essential, as it can sometimes feel like less of a priority when you have lots going on.
 We've put together eight of our top tips on how you can improve your wellbeing while at university.

 A student perched on a table sitting down smiling

-This doesn’t mean you have to run a marathon or join a gym.
-Do what works for you.
-This could be a walk with friends, a run along the seafront or a yoga tutorial on YouTube.
-Walking is a great way to boost your mood and creativity while doing wonders for our physical health.
-A short walk in between lectures or studying could help relieve stress, help you think clearer and boost brain activity.
+This doesn’t mean you have to run a marathon or join a gym; do what works for you.
+This could be a walk with friends, a run along the seafront, or a yoga tutorial on YouTube.
+Walking is a great way to boost your mood and creativity while doing wonders for your physical health.
+A short walk in between lectures or studying could help relieve stress, help you think clearer, and boost brain activity.
 We also have a range of sports teams and activities you can get involved in with Team Sunderland.

 2. Join a club or society

-Do you have a niche interest or passion?
-We probably have a society for it and if not, you can make your own!
-Pursuing your hobbies and getting involved with a club or society you're passionate about can be a great way to make some new friends and improve your wellbeing.
-We have a huge range of societies including the Hedgehog Society, Feminist Society, Movie Society and more!
-Our SU is also a great way to get involved in any exciting activities or events.
+Do you have an interest or hobby you're passionate about?
+We probably have a society for it, and if not, you can create your own!
+Pursuing your hobbies and getting involved with a club or society can be a great way to make some new friends and improve your wellbeing.
+We have a huge range of societies including the Hedgehog Society, Feminist Society, Movie Society, and more!
+Our SU is also a great way to get involved in any exciting activities or events we're running.

 3. Stay connected